Mwiba Lodge

 Indagare Loves

-- The owner’s conservation fund, which protects more than two million acres of wilderness and engages local communities
+• The owner’s conservation fund, which protects wilderness and engages regional communities

 Texas billionaire conservationist Dan Friedkin has established a conservation fund in Tanzania to protect more than 6.1 million acres of wildlife area.
 His outfit, Legendary Expeditions, offers a variety of tented and lodge experiences in Tanzania’s most incredible wildlife areas, and Mwiba Lodge, which opened in 2013, is his latest and is the greatest outgrowth of his passionate involvement in the country’s wildlife preservation.